MikeShepard/SQLPSX/readme.txt

     LibraryShowmbrs.ps1 functions
         Get-ShowMbrs
-            Recursivley enumerates local Windows and AD groups similar to the NT Resource utility showmbrs.exe
+            Recursivley enumerates local Windows and AD groups similar to the NT Resource utility showmbrs.exe PBM Module functions:
+        Get-PolicyStore
+            Gets a Policy Server i.e. server where policies are stored Write-PolicyEvalError
+            Write the errors messages from a Policy evaluation to the policy evaluation database Write-PolicyEval
+            Writes the results of a policy evaluation to the policy evaluation sdatabase Import-PolicyEvaluation
+            Evaluates a set of policies based on a policy category and CMS groupusing invoke-policyevaluation cmdlet.
+The results and error messages if any are written to policy evaluation database.
+Optionally writes a event log entry (useful for integrating with SCOM).
 Scripts
     Get-InvalidLogins.ps1
         Lists invalid AD/NT logins/groups which have been granted access to the